Your website may be compliant, but what about your customer documents?

 Recent media attention has placed a spotlight on website accessibility, specifically regarding the requirements and deadlines for compliance with the Accessibility for Ontarians with Disabilities Act (AODA), the Americans with Disabilities Act (ADA) and the UK’s Equality Act 2010.

-The Web Content Accessibility Guidelines (WCAG 2.1) have been established to provide organizations with guidelines as to what accessibility compliance really means.
+The (WCAG 2.1) have been established to provide organizations with guidelines as to what accessibility compliance really means.

 However, it is not just your public website that must be accessible.
 There are many other digital properties that a company regularly shares with customers, that need to be reviewed for accessibility compliance.

 Are all your digital properties accessible?

 Digital communications, such as emails, documents, and payment processes, have not necessarily received the same level of attention as website compliance.
 This means that financial institutions, contrary to internal perceptions, may not yet have achieved accessibility compliance.